marinov98/MarinMacs/README.md

   HTML/CSS,
   GIT

-## Necesities before using all Packages in my .emacs file:
+## Necesities before using all Packages in my .emacs file (I put sections so that you can pick only the ones you need) :
   ### C++

   ####  gcc